 Think of God's glory (vv.
 26, 36, 45): "Hallowed be thy name."
-David is willing to fight for this.
-What do we need to do to the glory of God?
+David was willing to fight for this.
+What do we need to do for the glory of God?

 Trust God's revelation: David knew he could win because he was going to be king and could not die.
 He knew it was his job to take the lead when leadership was missing.
 He relied on God's revelation, not on a feeling.
-What has God revealed to us that we should do?
+What is God revealing to us that we should do?

-See things with God's eyes: David looked at Goliath differently than everyone else did.
-Everyone else looked at David and didn't think he would make it.
+See things with God's eyes: David looked at Goliath differently than everyone else.
+Everyone else looked at David and thought he would not make it.
 God looks at people differently than we do (16:7).
 We are impressed by VIPs.
 We rank people.
 Do not look at others with human eyes, but as God sees them.

 David → Jesus:

 It is no coincidence that David was a shepherd, one who risked his life for the lambs (vv.
 34-35).
-David is a good shepherd, but Jesus is even better.
+David was a good shepherd, but Jesus is even better.
 Jesus died for all the lambs.
-He is the Good Shepherd who gives his life for them (John 10:11).
+He is the Good Shepherd who gave his life for them (John 10:11).
 Good leaders think like a shepherd and like the Good Shepherd.
 They care about the little lambs.
 The first sign of a bad/dangerous leader is that he feeds himself instead of the lambs (Ezekiel 34) and doesn't care about individuals.

 vv.
 25-27,30.
 Is David's motivation divided?
 He seems to be very focused on the reward: